w3c/wai-curricula/content/content-author/multimedia.md

   * convey the speech and non-speech information needed to understand the content
   * identify the speaker
 * provide descriptive transcripts when required based on existing captions and description
-* collaborate with designers to ensure transcripts are easy to find on the page
+* collaborate with designers and developers to ensure transcripts are easy to find on the page

 #### Teaching Ideas for Topic